 Over the last 20 plus years of recruiting this question has always felt a little uncomfortable to me.
-This is mostly due to my parents believing that asking someone about the money they make to be the height of rudeness.
+Mostly due to my parents believing asking someone about money they make to be the height of rudeness.
 Today many State Legislatures have agreed with my parents by outlawing the current salary & compensation question in recruiting for new positions.

 The California (Labor Code 423.3) law provides that applicants may “voluntarily and without prompting” disclose their own salary history information to a prospective employer or agent (me), so the common approach is to wait for an applicant to provide the information or to exclusively discuss his or her expectations for the position.
 This new standard is catching on across the country.
 In the national talent marketplace, a new recruiting dialogue is emerging.